camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

   <tr id="historytimetolive">
     <td><code>historyTimeToLive</code></td>
     <td>String</td>
-    <td>Defines history time to live for process definitions if no other value is defined.
+    <td>Defines history time to live for process definitions and decision definitions if no other value is defined.
 The history time to live defines the number of days using a time specified by the ISO-8601 date format.
 The function only accepts the notation to define a number of days.
     </td>
   </tr>